+Fig. 2.
+MateriApps Website

-As for the activities in the second category, apart from major annual conferences and formal international meetings as shown in Fig. 1, the CCMS/CDMSI hosted, and also provided a series of lectures and training sessions at Kashiwa.
-For example, training sessions "Kashiwa Hands-On" for getting accustomed to various application programs, such as OpenMX, H $\Phi$ , mVMC, AkaiKKR, and MateriApps LIVE!, as shown in Fig. 2, have been held monthly.
-Each session is designed for 5-10 trainees and takes 4-5 hours.
-We also coordinate the use of the computational resources available to our community, and support community members through various activities such as administrating the website "MateriApps" for information on application software in computational science as shown in Fig. 3.
+On" for getting accustomed to various application programs, such as OpenMX, Hphi, mVMC, AkaiKKR, and Materi-Apps LIVE!, as shown in Fig. 1, have been held monthly.
+Each session is designed for more than 10 trainees and takes 4-5 hours.
+We also coordinate the use of the computational resources available to our community, and support community members through various activities such as administrating the website "MateriApps" for information on application software in computational science as shown in Fig. 2.

-For the third category, the Akai team and the Fukushima group are working on the development of new permanent magnet materials.
-In order to meet the ever-increasing demands for new permanent magnet materials that are used for high performance permanent magnets, CCMS is theoretically investigating the various magnetic properties, such as saturation magnetization, Curie temperature, and magnetic anisotropy, of iron-based magnetic materials, including rareearth magnet materials, $R_2(Fe,Co){14}B$ , $R_2(Fe,Co){17}$ , and $RFe{11.5}Ti{0.5}$ (R = La, Ce, ..., Lu, Y) on the basis of firstprinciples calculations.
+For the third category, the Akai team and the Fukushima group were working on the development of new permanent magnet materials.
+In order to meet the ever-increasing demands for new permanent magnet materials that are used for high performance permanent magnets, CCMS is theoretically investigating the various magnetic properties, such as saturation magnetization, Curie temperature, and magnetic anisotropy, of iron-based magnetic materials, including rarearth magnet materials, $R_2(Fe,Co){14}B$, $R_2(Fe,Co){17}$, and $RFe{11.5}Ti{0.5}$ ($R=La,Ce,\ldots,Lu,Y$) on the basis of first-principles calculations.